sderosiaux/sderosiaux/README.md

 Hi!
 I'm Stéphane and I'm the CTO and Co-founder of [Conduktor](https://conduktor.io). :rocket:

+If you want to work with me, consider adopting my values: https://sderosiaux.github.io/my-values

 ➡️ Find me on: [conduktor.io/slack](https://conduktor.io/slack) and let me a DM!

 Conduktor is a Data Platform specialized on Streaming technologies.
 Our goal is to scale streaming